-For more information about requesting PA for Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services, see Section 11.
+For more information about requesting PA for Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services, see "Services for children" in Section 11.

 Preadmission screening by MassHealth for certain hospital stays

 All medical and surgical elective admissions to an acute hospital must be approved by MassHealth.
 If you plan to be hospitalized for an elective procedure, your doctor or nurse will submit the necessary paperwork to make a request on your behalf.